While on Leave

 Re-occurrence of Disability

-If you return to work after an approved extended disability leave and within six months must stop working again because of the same disabling condition (or within 30 days after you return to work for a new disabling condition), your period of disability will be considered a re-occurrence of the previous disability so long as all of the following conditions are met:
+If you return to work after an approved extended disability leave and within six months must stop working again because of the same disabling condition or related causes (or within 30 days after you return to work for a new disabling condition, from unrelated causes), your period of disability will be considered a re-occurrence of the previous disability so long as all of the following conditions are met:

 - You must have received benefits for your first period of disability